- Organizer: A/P/A Institute at NYU

 UPDATE: This event has reached full capacity.
 If additional tickets become available, they will be released on Eventbrite.
 We will do our best to seat as many walk-in guests as capacity allows.

 To mark the launch of the Virtual Asian American Art Museum, we present “Artists in New York,” a two-panel symposium, highlighting Asian American artists who lived and worked in New York during the twentieth century.
 The panels, “An Asian American Modern in New York” and “Postwar Asian Diasporic Artists in New York,” will explore how New York served as an important local and transnational hub for artists like Fluxus, Yayoi Kusama, Zarina Hashmi, Yasuo Kuniyoshi, Roger Shimomura, Martin Wong, Tseng Kwong Chi, and Epoxy Art Group.

 Featuring Anne Collins Goodyear (Bowdoin College), Mark Johnson (San Francisco State University), Margo Machida (Emerita, University of Connecticut, Storrs), Sadia Shirazi (Cornell University), John Tain (Asia Art Archive), ShiPu Wang (University of California, Merced), Tom Wolf (Bard College), Midori Yamamura (Hunter College, CUNY), and Midori Yoshimoto (New Jersey City University).

 This venue has an elevator and is accessible for wheelchair users.
 Restrooms are single-stall, and all gender.
+Seating is limited and on a first-come basis.
 If you need any accommodations, please email firstname.lastname@example.org at least two weeks before the event date.

 Image: Detail of Epoxy Art Group artists in art masks for the 36 Tactics exhibition.
 From Epoxy Art Group Archive (MSS 367) at the Fales Library & Special Collections, New York University.